wbcomdesigns/BuddyPress-Activity-Share/readme.txt

 == Changelog ==

+= 2.4.0 =
+* Fix - Added admin notice for review

 = 2.3.0 =
 * Fix - update BuddyPress activation condition

 = 2.2.1 =
 * Fix - Removed Google+ Option as this is no more working. #39
 * Fix - Nouveau - improved UI of share button. #49

 = 2.2.0 =
 * Fix - Removed font-awesome 5.0 #37